 Similarly, it’s possible that the Tax and Jobs Act might only get to be in effect for a year before it is at least modified, if not repealed, — assuming the Democrats retake Congress in 2018.
 But that doesn’t change the fact that partial repeal of Obamacare is unfortunately already a done deal for 2018.

 Readers, are you concerned about what will result from the new tax law and partial repeal of Obamacare?
-What, if anything, are you seeing changing in your own health insurance coverage for 2018?
+What, if anything, are you seeing changes in your own health insurance coverage for 2018?